 Talk to a New York Line of Duty Injury Attorney Today

-If you are a police officer who has been injured in the line of duty, or you have lost a loved one in a New York line of duty incident, the law is on your side.
-Take the first step toward asserting your rights and collecting the compensation our injured public servants and their families deserve by scheduling a free consultation right now.
-Just call 212-732-2929 or fill out the contact form on this page.
+If you are a police officer who has been injured in the line of duty or you lost a loved one in a line of duty incident, the law is on your side.
+Take the first step toward asserting your rights and collecting compensation by scheduling a free consultation with our New York City firefighter injury attorneys.
+Call (212) 540-2986 or fill out the contact form on this page now.

 Featured Image credit: nash78690 / Pixabay